-The mechanical shutter sound is extremely quiet: I would call it the quietest of all system cameras.
-It will be appreciated by reporters, street photography lovers and animalists alike.
+The mechanical shutter sound is tranquil: I would call it the most silent of all system cameras.
+Reporters, street photography lovers will appreciate it, and animalists alike.

 The AF area can be manually set using the joystick or touch screen, and the area is manually resized.